-As the series of cumin recalls grew to reach across the United States in the first quarter of 2015, there was growing concern within the food allergy community about how to find out if a spice or spiced-food product is safe for those with with peanut or nut allergies.
+As the series of cumin recalls grew to reach across the United States in the first quarter of 2015, there was growing concern within the food allergy community about how to find out if a spiced-food product is safe for those with with peanut or nut allergies.

 Several companies post allergen statements on their websites.
 If these are not available or are unclear, call or email the manufacturer and ask the following:

 - Is your product X produced in a facility with [insert your allergen]?